DmitryMyadzelets/epicx/readme.md

     - [ ] Conduct an electrolysis process
 - [ ] Sketch the cell
     - [x] Possible two-step variants
-    - [ ] A separate CO2 liquifier with the Peltiers
+    - [x] A separate CO2 condenser with the Peltiers
-    - [ ] Mounting for the Peltiers
+    - [x] Mounting for the Peltiers
     - [ ] Connections

 ## Order list